hombreuniverso/landing-page/README.md

 # landing-page

-# At the end of this exercise, I would demonstrate the ability to create a web page using html and css to industrial standard.
+# At the end of this project, I would have demonstrated the ability to create a web page using html and css to industrial standard.